TonichaB/cleaning-blog/README.md

 #### Blog Page

-On the blog page all published blog posts can be viewed with the options to filter/sort the results.
-There is also a button for user's to create a new post.<br>
+On the blog page all published blog posts can be viewed with the options to filter/sort the results based on their desired content.<br>

 *image of blog page*